Life Cycle and Cost Estimation of BathSelect Touchless Systems in High-Use Restrooms

 Framing the TCO Model

-TCO analysis requires considering capital expenditure, installation costs, utilities (water, sewer, energy), maintenance (labor, batteries, valve cartridges), and eventual renewal.
-Guidance from the U.S. Department of Energy on life-cycle costing stresses that ignoring operational costs leads to underestimating the true financial impact of restroom fixtures.
+TCO analysis are required for considering capital expenditure, installation costs, utilities (water, sewer, energy), maintenance (labor, batteries, valve cartridges), and eventual renewal.
+Guidance from the U.S. Department of Energy on life-cycle costing emphasized on ignoring operational costs leads to underestimating the true financial impact of restroom fixtures.

 In modeling BathSelect-style systems, we adopt standard assumptions: